-TIP: At Sherwood Forest Hospitals, babies stay with their mothers or birthing parent 24 hours a day.
-Our ward team can support with position and attachment, hand expression (however our staff do not express for you and should not touch your breasts/chest), pumping, and syringe and cup feeding.
-We also have the 2am Club where breast/chestfeeding parents are encouraged to come out to the ward feeding room for a hot drink and a change of scenery.
+Tip: At Sherwood Forest Hospitals, babies stay with their birthing parent 24 hours a day.
+Our ward team can support with hands off position and attachment, hand expression, pumping, and syringe and cup feeding.
+We also have the 2am Club where breast/chest feeding parents are encouraged to come out to the ward feeding room for a hot drink and a change of scenery.

 You may start to feel your breasts/chest change as your milk 'comes in' (this can be delayed after some types of birth or parental conditions).
-You may need to hand express for a couple of minutes before a feed, to soften your breasts so baby is able to latch on.
-It's important to keep your milk flowing - eat and drink according to your appetite.
-Your baby should now have 3-4 or more wet nappies and at least 2 'changing' stools in 24 hours.
+You may need to hand express for a couple of minutes before a feed, to soften your breasts/chest so baby is able to latch on.
+It's important to keep your milk flowing - eat and drink according to your appetite/thirst.
+Your baby should now have three or more wet nappies and at least two changing stools in 24 hours.
+Urates (brick dust) should NOT be present - contact your midwife if baby has this in their nappy after day two.

-TIP: If you are having any feeding issues ask for support from your midwife or the Lime Green Feeding Team once you are home.
+Tip: If you are having any feeding issues ask for support from your midwife or the Lime Green Feeding Team once you are home.

-You can also call Sherwood Birthing Unit on 01623 672244
+You can also call Sherwood Birthing Unit on 01623 672244.